-Not a lot is ever really certain in the technology industry, however one thing that might just be right now, is that solid state storage will be the future, in the relatively short term at least, of digital data storage.
+Not a lot is ever really certain in the technology industry, however, one thing that might just be right now, is that solid state storage will be the future, in the relatively short term at least, of digital data storage.

 To put it simply, your hard disk drive, which for the younger generation may be all they’ve ever known when it comes to the innards of their computers, are going to become, to a certain degree, redundant.
-But, if you have looked into solid state storage already, you will know that the price is really the single biggest deterrent of switching your hard drive out for a solid state drive (SSD).
+But, if you have looked into solid-state drive storage already, you will know that the price is really the single biggest deterrent of switching your hard drive out for a solid state drive (SSD).

 The truth is, they can’t.
 It’s just not worth it.
 Really.
 However, if I take myself as the everyday sort of tech guy, nothing hardcore, then it makes perfect sense to go for a lower capacity.
 I recently did, in fact, swap out my 320GB MacBook Pro hard drive for a 96GB SSD from Kingston.
 I figured that I’m not the sort of person who will keep a host of movies on an internal laptop drive, I don’t even need my gargantuan iTunes library on there, I’ll keep that on my iPod Touch.
 My desktop machine is where I’ll rack up external drives amounting to terabytes to keep all my music, TV and movies in order.

 So, if you are the sort of person who likes to slap everything, HD video, lossless music and masses of photos and documents all on one laptop drive, stop reading now.
-Unless you’re personal wealth is comparable to Roman Abramovich or Sheikh Mansour, you just can’t justify the price tag.
+Unless your personal wealth is comparable to Roman Abramovich or Sheikh Mansour, you just can’t justify the price tag.

 If, like me, you simply have the necessary system files, applications, games, save game files etc. then you could be tempted to reduce the capacity of your internal drive and opt for a 64/96/128GB drive which will cost you a relatively meagre £80-150.
-Considering the wealth of online storage options available, for example Windows Live SkyDrive offers 25GB of free storage, you won’t have to worry about where to stow your wealth of documents and photos as they’re securely kept online and synchronised with all your devices with a service such as Dropbox.
+Considering the wealth of online storage options available, for example, Windows Live SkyDrive offers 25GB of free storage, you won’t have to worry about where to stow your wealth of documents and photos as they’re securely kept online and synchronised with all your devices with a service such as Dropbox.

 Most SSD’s come packed inside a SATA enclosure, so as long as your machine is easily accessible, it’s a simple switch and a fresh installation of the OS is all that’s required, and if you’re a Windows user, I imagine you would want to do that by now anyway.